-In December 2011, the Company entered into a three-year right-to-test agreement with Eli Lilly and Company (Lilly).
+In December 2011, we entered into a three-year right-to-test agreement with Lilly.
 The agreement provides Lilly with the right to (a) take exclusive options, with certain restrictions, to individual targets selected by Lilly for specified option periods, (b) test our maytansinoid TAP technology with Lilly's antibodies directed to the optioned targets under a right-to-test, or research, license, and (c) upon exercise of those options take exclusive licenses to use our maytansinoid TAP technology to develop and commercialize products for a specified number of individual targets on terms agreed upon at the inception of the right-to-test agreement.
 Lilly must exercise its options for the development and commercialization licenses by the end of the term of the right-to-test agreement, after which any then outstanding options will lapse.
+Under the terms of the agreement, Lilly took an exclusive development and commercialization license to a single target in August 2013.

 We received a \$20 million upfront payment in connection with the execution of the agreement, and we are also entitled to receive additional payments under the agreement for research and development activities performed under the agreement on behalf of Lilly during the term of the research license.
-For the first development and commercialization license taken, we are entitled to receive up to a total of \$200.5 million in milestone payments, plus tiered royalties in the mid-single to low-double digits on the commercial sales of any resulting products.
+For the first development and commercialization license taken, which occurred in August 2013, we are entitled to receive up to a total of \$200.5 million in milestone payments, plus tiered royalties in the mid-single to low-double digits on the commercial sales of any resulting products.
 For each subsequent development and commercialization license taken, we are entitled to receive an exercise fee of \$2 million and up to a total of \$199 million in milestone payments, plus royalties on the commercial sales of any resulting products.

 Lilly may terminate any development and commercialization license for convenience upon prior notice to us.
 Each license may also be terminated by either party for a material breach by the other, subject to notice and cure provisions.
 We may also terminate the agreement upon the occurrence of specified events.
 Unless earlier terminated, each development and commercialization license will continue in effect until the expiration of Lilly's royalty obligations, which are determined on a product-by-product and country-by-country basis.
 For each product and country, Lilly's royalty obligations commence upon first commercial sale of that product in that country, and extend until the later of either the expiration of the last-to-expire ImmunoGen patent covering that product in that country or the expiration for that country of the minimum royalty period specified in each license.
-No development and commercialization license has yet been taken under the right-to-test agreement.